 Peter Nava’s work includes both stylised figurative and abstract stone sculptures.
 His preference is to carve English and French limestones and alabaster.
-He practises direct carving choosing not to use maquettes or drawings and sculpting freely in a process of discovery.
-Currently he is sculpting mostly busts in limestone.
+He practises direct carving by hand, choosing not to use maquettes or drawings and sculpting freely in a process of discovery.

-Peter particularly enjoys working with reclaimed stone from ancient or historical buildings or stone surplus to restoration work.
-Pleasure arises from the sensation that the stone was once worked before by an unknown stone-mason and probably with the same simple tools.
-In doing this the stone could again serve a purpose for years to come.
+Peter particularly enjoys working with reclaimed stone from ancient or historical buildings or stone surplus to restoration projects or once worked before by an unknown stone-mason and probably with the same simple tools.
+He uses power tools infrequently.

-He is most inspired by the sculpture from early civilisations and mediaeval church carvings but also the work of Modigliani, and late 19th / early 20th century French and English artists such as Henri-Gaudier Brzeska, Henri Laurens and Eric Gill because of the apparent but illusory simplicity and serenity of their creations.
+He is most inspired by the sculpture from early civilisations and mediaeval church carvings because of the apparent but illusory simplicity and sometimes serenity of their creations.

-After retirement from a medical career Peter’s interest in sculpting gained pace.
-He began to sculpt more stylised figurative pieces in which his medical knowledge of the human form indirectly informs and inspires him.
-He spent 3 years self-teaching before he discovered that the sculptor and artist Jude Tucker lived and worked locally to him.
-She then began to mentor Peter at her workshop.
-He has continued to work there as part of a collective of sculptors over the last 3 years.
+After retirement from a medical career, Peter decided to learn sculpt.
+He spent 3 years self-teaching before he discovered the sculptor Jude Tucker lived and worked locally to him at the time.
+She then began to mentor Peter at her workshop as part of a small collective of sculptors which used to meet over the last few years.

-Peter has found the creation of sculptures by the process of destroying of the existing facade of the stone and extracting new form to be fulfilling beyond expectation.
+Peter finds the creation of sculptures by destroying the existing façade of the stone and extracting new form to be fulfilling and challenging.

 He has exhibited sculptures at: